Field lacrosse: Olympic Games

 Lacrosse at the Olympics was a medal-earning sport in the 1904 Summer Olympics and the 1908 Summer Olympics.
 In 1904, three teams competed in the games held in Saint Louis, Missouri.
 Two Canadian teams, the Winnipeg Shamrocks and a team of Mohawk people from the Iroquois Confederacy, and an American team represented by the local St. Louis A.A.A. lacrosse club participated, and the Winnipeg Shamrocks captured the gold medal.
 The 1908 games held in London, England, featured only two teams, representing Canada and Great Britain.
 The Canadians again won the gold medal in a single championship match by a score of 14–10.

 In the 1928 Summer Olympics, 1932 Summer Olympics, and the 1948 Summer Olympics, lacrosse was a demonstration sport.
 The 1928 Olympics featured three teams: the United States, Canada, and Great Britain.
 The 1932 games featured a three-game exhibition between a Canadian All-star team and the United States.
 The United States was represented by Johns Hopkins Blue Jays lacrosse in both the 1928 and 1932 Olympics.
 In order to qualify, the Blue Jays won tournaments in the Olympic years to represent the United States.
 The 1948 games featured an exhibition by an "All-England" team organized by the English Lacrosse Union and the collegiate lacrosse team from Rensselaer Polytechnic Institute representing the United States.
 This exhibition ended in a 5–5 tie.

 There have been obstacles to reestablishing lacrosse as an Olympic sport.
 One hurdle was resolved in 2008, when the international governing bodies for men's and women's lacrosse merged to form the Federation of International Lacrosse, which was later renamed World Lacrosse.
 Another obstacle has been insufficient international participation.
 In the past, in order to be considered as an Olympic sport the game had to be played on four continents, and with at least a total of 75 countries participating.
 According to one US Lacrosse representative in 2004, "it’ll take 15-20 years for us to get there."
 For the 1996 Summer Olympics in Atlanta, Georgia and 2000 Summer Olympics in Sydney, Australia, efforts were made to include lacrosse as an exhibition sport, but these failed.
 However, nowadays numeric criteria about widely practiced sports have been abolished.
 The International Olympic Committee granted provisional status to World Lacrosse in 2018 and Lacrosse may be included in the 2028 Summer Olympics.
 In August 2022, It was announced that nine sports had made the shortlist to be included in the games, among them lacrosse, with presentations expected to be made later that month.
+In October 2023, the LA28 Organizing Committee announced that it had recommended lacrosse as one of five sports that may be added to the program for the 2028 Summer Olympics.
+On October 16, 2023 the IOC approved lacrosse to be included in the 2028 Olympics.
+The competition will take place in the lacrosse sixes format.